michjord0001/Facebook_Messages-A_Sentiment_Analysis/README.md

 # Facebook_Messages-A_Sentiment_Analysis

-Analysis on the messages between me and a long time friend.
+Analysis on the FACEBOOK messages between me and a friend.
+Data was sourced from official requested data.

+Note: FACEBOOK's messages.html files don't have a table tag, which made it less enjoyable to preprocess.

+These results should be reproducable.

 ## Outputs: